vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > And when the dew that lay was gone up, behold, upon the face of the wilderness there lay a small round thing, as small as the hoar frost on the ground.
 And when the children of Israel saw it, they said one to another, It is manna: for they wist not what it was.
 And Moses said unto them, This is the bread which the LORD hath given you to eat.
 This is the thing which the LORD hath commanded, *Gather of it every man according to his eating*, an omer for every man, according to the number of your persons; take ye every man for them which are in his tents.
 {% ct 'Exodus 16:14-16' %}

-When God provided manna for the Israelites, it didn't simply fall into their mouths; they still had to go out and gather it.
+When God provided manna for the Israelites, it didn’t simply fall into their mouths; they still had to go out and gather it.
 God wants us to cooperate with Him by investing ourselves in the process; otherwise, we risk becoming lazy with His blessings.
 The simple truth is that He will never do for us what we can do for ourselves, but once we have done our part, He will do what we cannot.

 ## What kind of environment is best suited for prayer?